 VTA Contact Information

+Santa Clara Valley

-VTA Downtown Customer Service Center 55-A West Santa Clara Street, San Jose, CA 95113 Monday through Friday, 9:00 a.m. to 6:00 p.m.
+VTA Downtown Customer Service Center 55-A West Santa Clara Street, San José, CA 95113 Monday through Friday, 9:00 a.m. to 6:00 p.m.
 Closed Saturdays, Sundays and holidays

 Customer Service Call Center

-(408) 321-2300 Automated information available 24 hours in English/Spanish (800) 894-9908 outside Santa Clara County (408) 321-2330 TTY customer.service@vta.org bikelockers@vta.org
+(408) 321-2300 Automated information available 24 hours in English/Spanish (800) 894-9908 outside Santa Clara County (408) 321-2330 TTY

-VTA Bike Locker Information (408) 321-7520
+VTA Bike Locker Information

+(408) 321-7520 bikelockers@vta.org

+customer.service@vta.org

+Lost and Found

+Retail Value \$4.00

+June 2020

-Lost and Found If you forget your bike on the bus or train, you can claim it at 3331 North First Street, San Jose, CA 95134 in the Protective Service's Department located in Building C between the hours of 9 a.m. to 4 p.m.
+If you forget your bike on the bus or train, you can claim it at 3331 North First Street, San José, CA 95134 in the Protective Service's Department located in Building C between the hours of 9 a.m. to 4 p.m.
 Monday through Friday.
 Please call (408) 321-7171 to check for your bicycle before arriving.

-Get Involved

-VTA and County Bicycle and Pedestrian Advisory Committee www.vta.org/get-involved/committees Silicon Valley Bicycle Coalitionsiliconvalleybikes.org Friends of Stevens Creek Trailstevenscreektrail.org California Bicycle Coalition California Walkscaliforniawalks.org

-Many cities have a Bicycle and Pedestrian Advisory Committee (BPAC) comprised of residents who provide input on bicycle and pedestrian issues.
+Get Involved VTA and County Bicycle and Pedestrian Advisory Committee . . vta.org/about/board-and-committees Silicon Valley Bicycle Coalition . . . . . bikesiliconvalley.org Friends of Stevens Creek Trail . . . . . stevenscreektrail.org California Bicycle Coalition ..... calbike.org California Walks.......calwalks.org Many cities have a Bicycle and Pedestrian Advisory Committee (BPAC) comprised of residents who provide input on bicycle and pedestrian issues.
 Contact your city government for more information.

-The VTA Bikeways Map illustrates the bike lanes, multiuse paths, and bicycle/pedestrian bridges throughout Santa Clara County.
+The VTA Bikeways Map illustrates the bike lanes. multi-use paths, and bicycle/pedestrian bridges throughout Santa Clara County.
 The map also rates the level of difficulty for selected streets.
-The ratings were developed jointly by VTA, local jurisdictions and bicyclists.
+The ratings were developed jointly by VTA, local jurisdictions, and bicyclists.
+This map is also available at: vta.org/go/maps

-Bikes on Transit General Rules:

-• All bicyclists must pay the appropriate fare.
+Bikes on Transit General Rules: All bicyclists must pay the appropriate fare.
 There is no additional charge for bringing a bicycle on board.

-their bicycles.

-- Allow other passengers to enter or exit before loading or unloading your bicycle.
-Bicyclists are responsible for loading and unloading - Do not block doors, aisles, or stairwells with your bicycle while on board. - Avoid getting chain grease on transit vehicles and other passengers - Muddy bicycles are not permitted on board at any time.
-Bicyclists must attend to bicycles not secured in racks while - on board transit vehicles Only human powered and sealed dry cell or gel cell electric- - assisted bicycles are allowed on board. - In emergency situations, please leave your bicycle on board.
-Always walk your bicycle on station platforms and at transit centers. - Do not lock your bicycle to poles, light fixtures, railings, etc. at transit centers or on rail platforms.

-Bikes on VTA Buses All VTA buses have exterior racks that accommodate two bicycles.
+Allow other passengers to enter or exit before loading or unloading your bicycle.
+Bicyclists are responsible for loading and unloading their bicycles.

+Do not block doors, aisles, or stairwells with your bicycle Avoid getting chain grease on transit vehicles and other Muddy bicycles are not permitted on board at any time.
+Bicyclists must attend to bicycles not secured in racks while on board transit vehicles.
+Only human powered and sealed dry cell or gel cell electric-assisted bicycles are allowed on board.
+In emergency situations, please leave your bicycle on board.
+Always walk your bicycle on station platforms and at transit Do not lock your bicycle to poles, light fixtures, railings, etc. at transit centers or on rail platforms Bikes on VTA Buses All VTA buses have exterior racks that accommodate at least two bikes.
 Newer 60-foot articulated buses also have bike parking inside the bus, accessible through the rear door.
-Let the operator know before loading or unloading your bike has interior racks with space for up to four bicycles.
+Let the operator know before loading or unloading your bike.
+Bikes on VTA Light Rail Each VTA light rail vehicle has interior racks with space for up to eight bicycles.
+Please enter through the doors marked by a bicycle symbol.
+Bikes are allowed on Caltrain and BART See caltrain.com and Bike Share bart.gov for details.